aws-samples/chalice-workshop/docs/source/media-query/02-chalice-with-rekognition.rst

    :emphasize-lines: 7,10-15

-5. Add a new function ``detect_labels_on_image`` decorated by the ``app.lambda_function`` decorator that uses a rekognition client to detect labels on an image stored in a S3 bucket:
+5. Add a new function ``detect_labels_on_image`` decorated by the ``app.lambda_function`` decorator.
+Have the function use a rekognition client to detect and return labels on an image stored in a S3 bucket:

 .. literalinclude:: ../../../code/media-query/03-add-db/app.py
    :linenos: